Since you’re here, you’ve likely heard that glycerin in toothpaste is a terrible, horrible, no good, very bad thing.

 I bought several of these toothpastes when I was finishing up this post and I LOVE them.
 So zingy and my mouth feels AMAZINGLY clean.

-I love the alkalinizing philosophy--makes a lot of sense!
+I love the alkalinizing philosophy described on their site–makes a lot of sense!

 Code WHOLENEWMOM gets a nice discount too!